lizard20/microelectronic_sedra_smith/README.md

 ## Getting started
+Python version: 3.11.5

 ## Installing
-1.- To use the library first install the library `astropy`
+1.- To use the library install the library `astropy`
 ```bash
 pip install astropy
 ```